absinthe-graphql/absinthe/guides/schemas.md

 It's a nice way of separating the top-level `query` and `mutation` information, which define the surface area of the API, with the actual types that it uses.

+See [Importing Types](importing-types.html) for a full guide to importing types.